GunjalaSiddartha/GunjalaSiddartha/README.md

 ---
 ---

+---

 ## 🤝 Volunteering & Outreach

 ### 🔹 Knowledge Sharing Volunteer – Maker Faire Hyderabad (by T-Works)
-**Role:** Volunteer Speaker | **Organized by:** T-Works & Telangana Govt.
+**Role:** Tech Demonstrator & Explainer | **Organized by:** T-Works
-**Event:** Maker Faire Hyderabad – India’s largest celebration of innovation
+**Event:** Maker Faire Hyderabad – Innovation & Maker Exhibition
-**Date:** [Dec, 2023]
+**Date:** [Month, Year]

-- 🎤 Delivered a session on **3D Printing Technology**, explaining its real-world applications in industries like healthcare, manufacturing, and design.
-- 🧠 Engaged with **entrepreneurs, innovators, and students**, simplifying complex concepts and encouraging innovation through rapid prototyping.
+- 🎯 Volunteered at the **3D Printing Technology** booth, where I explained the working, applications, and impact of 3D printing to visitors — including students, parents, and innovators.
+- 💬 Engaged in **1-on-1 interactions**, simplifying technical concepts and answering questions to help the public understand 3D printing’s role in modern product development.
-- 🛠️ Demonstrated hands-on use cases of 3D printing, showcasing how it accelerates **product development and prototyping**.
+- 🔍 Demonstrated real-world use cases of 3D printing in fields like prototyping, healthcare, and manufacturing.
 - 👥 Represented **GRIET** as a student volunteer, promoting STEM education and innovation at India’s premier tech exhibition.

 ---